-Counselors are responsible for knowing where Campers are at all times, especially your cabin of kids.
+Counselors are responsible for knowing where Campers are at all times, especially your cabin of campers.
 This is especially important during unstructured times and transitions between activities.
 Large group activities require extra supervision.
 Mingle with the group and don't get distracted by other Counselors.
 With your Deans, identify high-risk Campers-socially awkward, potential victims of bullying or teasing-and make an effort to connect with them and watch out for them.

-Activity transitions, swim times, and bedtimes are high-risk time: it involves taking showers, changing clothes, and lights out.
-Kids should not be left alone after they fall asleep.
+Activity transitions, swim times, and bedtimes are high-risk time

+These high-risk times involve taking showers, changing clothes, and lights out.
+Campers should not be left alone after they fall asleep.
 It's the counselor's responsibility to be there if problems or concerns arise.
 Station yourself within earshot of shower activity, changing, etc. and let Campers know you are there.